ForgeRock/exampleOAuth2Clients/iOS-AppAuth/SSO/README.md

 [Back to top](#top)

  In iOS 11+ session cookies are not shared with the in-app browser tabs.
-If your authorization server uses session cookies, as [ForgeRock Access Management](https://www.forgerock.com/platform/access-management/) does by default, SSO can be implemented with the default browser; doing so will still comply with the best current practices set out in [RFC 8252](https://tools.ietf.org/html/rfc8252).
+If your authorization server uses session cookies, as [ForgeRock Access Management](https://www.forgerock.com/platform/access-management/) does by default, SSO can be implemented with the default browser.
+Doing so will still comply with the best current practices set out in [RFC 8252](https://tools.ietf.org/html/rfc8252).

 Out of the box, AppAuth for iOS automatically selects an external user-agent based on conditions set in the [OIDExternalUserAgentIOS](https://github.com/openid/AppAuth-iOS/blob/e46bf966ba0189986f377719455c3656933a1566/Source/iOS/OIDExternalUserAgentIOS.m) class.
-Using the `OIDExternalUserAgent` interface, a modified copy of this class could be used for specifying an external user-agent explicitly, when the authorization flow is initiated.
+Using the `OIDExternalUserAgent` interface, a modified copy of this class could be used for specifying an external user-agent explicitly when the authorization flow is initiated.
 For example, using Safari as the user-agent in iOS 11-12 will allow for sharing session cookies.

-An example of such custom version of the OIDExternalUserAgentIOS class can be found at [User-Agent/OIDExternalUserAgentIOSSafari.swift](User-Agent/OIDExternalUserAgentIOSSafari.swift).
+An example of such a custom version of the OIDExternalUserAgentIOS class can be found at [User-Agent/OIDExternalUserAgentIOSSafari.swift](User-Agent/OIDExternalUserAgentIOSSafari.swift).
 The key part of the class definition is the following statement, unconditionally opening the request URL in Safari:

 ```swift
 // OIDExternalUserAgentIOSSafari.swift